mattermost/desktop/README.md

 * `~/.config/electron-mattermost` on Linux

 ### Proxy
+Normally, the application will follow your system settings to use proxy.
-You can resolve the proxy by following command line options.
+Or you can set proxy by following command line options.
-*Note: Authorization is not supported.*

 * `--proxy-server=<SERVER>:<PORT>`
 * `--proxy-pac-url=<URL>`

+*Note: Authorization is not supported yet.*

 ## Testing and Development